iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Smooth Gradient Descend Remastered.md

 ---
 ### **Double Descent Rate under Strong Convexity**

 We have linear convergence rate for the gradient descent method under strong convexity.
-However, the old bound of sublinear convergence also apply.
+However, the old bound of sub-linear convergence also apply.
 This creates a composite type of convergence scenario.